Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 replace where we write <strong> REACT_APP_API_DOMAIN </strong> with <strong> process.env.REQUEST_URL </strong>

 Therefore, everytime we make a request, our React application will look for our current processes configuration variable called REQUEST_URL, which Heroku stored, and make requests using that URL.
+Make sure that after you do this step you remove the .env.production file in the root directory.

 Now that we changed our API request URL we have to re-deploy our frontend with this modified changes.
 To do this, we simply navigate back to our frontend project directory and type in: